 Compliance Made Easy with MPI

-MPI’s Pak-EDGE® software, used with most MPI packaging systems, has a built-in serialization feature that allows customers to print individual packages with a unique serial number and barcode, in compliance with DSCSA.
+MPI’s Pak-EDGE® software, now updated for 2025, features enhanced serialization tools for DSCSA compliance.
+This software, used with most MPI packaging systems, has a built-in serialization feature that allows customers to print individual packages with a unique serial number and barcode, in compliance with DSCSA.
 The advanced barcode builder adds fields and delimiters to create complex linear or 2D barcodes.
-These barcodes may include expiration date and lot numbers or any combination of fields that help an organization comply to tracking regulations.
+These barcodes may include expiration dates and lot numbers or any combination of fields that help an organization comply with tracking regulations.
 Pak-EDGE® also provides lot traceability for drugs and materials.

 FD-Pharma®

-The FD-Pharma® is a cost-effective packaging solution to specialty pharmaceutical manufacturers and CDMO’s seeking to expand their market base with new and expanded packaging capabilities.
+The FD-Pharma® is a cost-effective packaging solution for specialty pharmaceutical manufacturers and CDMOs seeking to expand their market base with new and expanded packaging capabilities.

 The FD-Pharma® supports clinical trials to early liquid product development and small batch liquid validation runs as well as lower volume full production needs not suited for high-speed packaging lines.

-Materials used with the FD-Pharma® system produce FDA complaint packages and meet several other compliance factors:
+Materials used with the FD-Pharma® system produce FDA-compliant packages and meet several other compliance factors:

 Cups